ccsc-tools/FibrilNet/README.md

 Please note that starting Binder might take some time to create and start the image.

-For the latest updates of SolarUnet refer to [https://github.com/deepsuncode/FibrilNet](https://github.com/deepsuncode/FibrilNet)
+For the latest updates of FibrilNet refer to [https://github.com/deepsuncode/FibrilNet](https://github.com/deepsuncode/FibrilNet)